Elisha Winn House: Annual Elisha Winn Fair

 There is an annual Elisha Winn fair on the first weekend of every October.
 The fair is sponsored by the Gwinnett Historical Society as a fundraiser to keep the house in good shape.
-October 6 and 7, 2012 will be the 34th annual fair and the 200th anniversary of the house.
+October 6 and 7, 2012 was the 34th annual fair and the 200th anniversary of the house.

 The house is listed on the National Register of Historic Places and a Georgia Historic Marker is located at the site.